 In July 1648, during the final clashes of the Thirty Years’ War, the Swedish army looted the city of Prague.
 Among the treasures they stole and brought with them when they returned home was a book called Codex Gigas.
 Not only is Codex Gigas famous for being the largest medieval book in the world, but because of its contents, it is also known as The Devil’s Bible.

-Here are ten things you should know about The Devil’s Bible.
+10 things you should know about the Codex Gigas, or The Devil’s Bible

 1) The Devil’s Bible is 36 inches tall, 20 inches wide, and 8.7 inches thick.